 When it comes to the visuals, the developers have done a great job.
 The environments are well detailed, the colors pop out, and the sprites are well animated.
 This quality of visuals is consistent throughout the game, and it all accumulates into a great looking game.

-We don’t know at what resolution or the frame rate this game operates on (If I had to make a guess, I’ll go with 1080p and 30FPS for the base PS4 model).
-Unfortunately, this game suffers from huge frame rate drops, and this issue became common when I progressed further in the game, apart from this, I didn’t run into any other issues except for this one time when the game wasn’t letting me progress, but reloading the game fixed that issue.
+We don’t know at what resolution or the frame rate this game operates on (If I had to make a guess, I’d go with 1080p and 30FPS for the base PS4 model).
+Unfortunately, this game suffers from colossal frame rate drops, and this issue became common when I progressed further in the game, apart from this, I didn’t run into any other issues except for this one time when the game wasn’t letting me Progress, but reloading the game fixed that issue.

-The sound effects are nicely done, from walking to sword-swinging to jumping to ladder climbing, etc, each action performed by the player is nicely complemented by an effective sound effect, an equal amount of detail is also present in the sound effects of the environment.
+The sound effects are nicely done, from walking to sword-swinging to jumping to ladder climbing, etc., each action performed by the player is beautifully complemented by a useful sound effect, an equal amount of detail is also present in the sound effects of the environment.

 The soundtrack is pleasant, but no track stood out to me except for that one looping track which plays throughout the game.

 There is no voice acting as the game tells the story via textboxes.

 The story is about a young witch Potata who incurs the wrath of a fairy when she messes with a magical flower.
 What follows is her quest to collect all the petals of that magical flower.
 The story is easy to follow.
 The characters appearing in the game have been given a backstory, Though none of them feels fleshed out as Luna, who is a recurring character in almost every mission.

 There are three pillars of the gameplay: Platforming, combat, and puzzle-solving.